aridjayarecipes/cutesrecipes.web.app/content/post/2472-recipe-of-ultimate-pumpkin-soup-healthy.md

 ##### Instructions to make Pumpkin Soup (Healthy):

 1. In large saucepan, heat water over medium heat.
 1. Add onion and cook until tender, about 3 minutes.
-Don&#39;t let the onion dry out.
+Don't let the onion dry out.
 1. Add pumpkin, broth, cinnamon, nutmeg, and black pepper.
 Bring to a boil, reduce heat and simmer for 5 minutes.
 1. Stir in milk and cook until hot.
-Don&#39;t boil.
+Don't boil.
 1. Blend soup, if desired.
 Can be served garnished with green onion tops.
 1. Serving size is 1 cup.